• Skip to secondary menu

 Before Leaving for the Hospital

 Furthermore, in those final minutes at home before you leave for the hospital, you may be a little frantic with the excitement and nerves of the baby coming.
-There are a few things you should do to make coming home from the hospital easier.
+There are a few things you could do to make coming home from the hospital easier.
 Entering a house with a new baby that is decluttered, clean, and stocked up is refreshing after a crazy few days in the hospital.
-Grab the What to do Before you Leave for the Hospital checklist here in the Labor and Delivery Prep Pack.
+Grab the What to do Before you Leave for the Hospital checklist in the Ultimate Baby Planning Toolkit.

 Is your partner packed for the hospital?
 There are some necessities they will need along too.
 For a checklist for your spouse/partner/coach click here.
 Also, there are a few things you will need for your new baby in the hospital.
 Click here for your baby’s hospital checklist.